terefang/odd6rpg/lite/300-combat.md

 The specific combat actions that are possible can vary depending on the GM's discretion and the actual situation at hand.

 *   Run and take no Action.

 *   Move and take an Action – such as a Melee or Ranged, or use a Power.

 *   Move (or not move) and take two actions – both actions have Disadvantage.

 *   Do not Move and take an (full) Action – such as a Melee or Ranged, or use a Power.

 *   Take a Recovery Action – by trying to catch your breath, regain Fatique, Stress or Doubt.

 *   Use an Object – such as drinking a potion or drawing a weapon.

 *   Disengage – can move away from opponent up to Move without triggering an opportunity attack.

 *   Disengage and Run – succeed on an Check vs. the opponent and can Move + Run away.

+**Specific Actions**

+*   Aim – +1d bonus for each turn spent aiming (up to +4).
+    No Active Defense while aiming.
+*   Charge – Move and attack with +2d bonus while losing Defense.
+*   Defensive Attack –   take a -2d on attack for a +2d defense bonus.
+*   Total Attack –   take a +2d on attack while losing Defense.
+*   Full Defense – Add your full combat skill to Base Defense.
+*   Grapple/Hold – *tbd*
+*   Stand Up – Stand up from a prone position.
+May defend but not attack.

 ### Multi-Action Penalties